There are Lies, Darn Lies, and Phone Gremlins!

 Needless to say, if my expression could have been captured, I am sure the twisted-face grimacing emoji would have been my twin.

-Rewind: Only days before–at the start of our journey–the departure of Phone #1 occurred.
-The phone, from a Virginia store, practically jumped out of my hand and smacked the ground.
-It landed face-down with not even as much as a hairline crack, yet the screen never worked again.
-My god-brother, who I had stopped to visit during our New Jersey detour, just looked at me and said, “That’s weird.”
-Note, he had just witnessed, in less than an hour: the same phone falling off of the parked Jeep (a Jeep that had no engine vibration as it had been parked for some time).
-This all happened after I stated, “I’m taking my phone back because the volume adjustments stopped working and it stopped picking up service even after I reset it with a special code.”
-That night, I successfully replaced that phone.
+Rewind.
+Only days earlier—at the very start of our journey—the tragic departure of Phone #1 took place.
+This phone, fresh from a Virginia store, practically leapt out of my hand and smacked the pavement.
+It landed face-down with not even a hairline crack… and yet, the screen never worked again.
+My god-brother, who I had stopped to visit during our New Jersey detour, just blinked at me and said, “That’s weird.”
+For context, he had just witnessed, in less than an hour, the same exact phone slide off my parked Jeep.
+That’s right: the Jeep wasn’t even running.
+No engine vibration.
+Nothing.
+Just…smack on the ground it went.
+And this all happened after I had just said, “I’m taking my phone back to a store because the volume controls stopped working, and it stopped picking up service—even after I reset it using the special code.”

 Two mobile phones side by side.
 Left phone cracked.